craigambrose/embassy_citizen/README.md

-## React Native Flat App Theme - Seed
+## EmbassyCitizen

-Thanks for purchasing the React Native Flat App Theme.
+We started by  purchasing the React Native Flat App Theme.

-We provide you Flat App Theme along with its Seed Version.

-A project that you can install on the fly to get the basic plumping of React Native Flat App Theme using React Native and NativeBase.

 Follow the documentation to install and get started with the development: